broadinstitute/gnomad-browser/docs/SV_docs/sv-effect_pLoF.md

 ### Disclaimer

-Given the relatively broad categorization of pLoF variants across SV classes, it is possible that not all pLoF SVs will result in true loss-of-function.
+This is a relatively broad categorization of pLoF variants across SV classes.
+Not all pLoF SVs will result in true loss-of-function.

 Just like for SNVs & indels, please [carefully inspect each pLoF SV before interpretation](https://broad.io/gnomad_drugs), particularly in the context of [its exonic overlap and affected transcripts](https://broad.io/tx_annotation).